NaomiProject/naomi-docs/introduction.md

 **Notifier** This appears to handle notification and input gathering related to email related activities.

 **Brain** Brain object cross-references user input with a list of available modules.
-It uses the defined standard phrases (i.e. phrases that occur frequently in normal conversations) to pass user input to the appropriate module, testing it against each candidate module's function.
+It uses the defined standard phrases (i.e. phrases that occur frequently in normal conversations) to determin the appropriate module to activate and then pass user input to the module, testing it against each candidate module's function.

 **Mic** Profide the external communication with the user via the microphone and speaker.